russ/SNKRX/README.md

 All previously dependent on the leader unit items now depend on random units.
 New Chaolyst class: focuses on boosting other class sets randomly, damage amplification and randomness.
 New unit: Warper - causes random effects to happen to enemies, at level 3 boosts attack speed randomly.
-New unit: Nexus - heals units randomly and at level 3 randomizes all orbs with effects.
+New unit: Nexus - heals units randomly and at level 3 randomizes all orb damage, effects and motions.
-COMBINABLE ENEMY TYPES: up to 4 in normal enemies, up to 2 in boss enemies.
+COMBINABLE ENEMY TYPES: up to 4 in normal enemies, up to 2 in boss enemies, all expected effects.
 New enemy type: Undead - much weaker but immortal until non-undead normal enemies are gone.
 New enemy type: Chaosborne - makes other units move erratically and have randomized damage.
 Reworked the way flat damage items work to scale with unit damage instead.
 Reworked some units massively or partially, added classes to some.
+Massively improved the critter items.
+Boosted the critters.
 Reworked the way some class sets work.
+3 different saves are not available.
+Some QOL improvements.
+Round DMG unit stats.
 Unit tier changes.
-Massively improved the critter items.
-Boosted the critters.
+Math fixes.
 New colors.
 Chaos.